Henry W. Corbett: Business partnership

 Corbett arrived on March 5, 1851, in Portland, a city of little over 821 souls on the Willamette River, with a few small stores and businesses, large tree stumps bordering its two streets, Front and First, and backed by virgin forest.

 Arriving in Portland, he climbed the riverbank to the Warren House, the principal hotel, situated on the corner of Oak and Front streets, which would "accommodate, by judicious crowding, about a dozen people".

 Before the arrival of the Frances and Louise with his merchandise, Corbett spent two months familiarizing himself with Oregon Territory and its main settlements.
 He visited Astoria, Oregon City, Salem, Santiam, Albany, Corvallis and Lafayette.

-Corbett felt the tiny Portland with its strategic location would make a logical hub for commerce for the Territory and for shipping supplies of farm produce and timber to California.
+Corbett felt that tiny Portland with its strategic location would make a logical hub for commerce for the Territory and for shipping supplies of farm produce and timber to California.

 He rented a building there that was being erected on the corner of Front and Oak streets, for $125 per month.
 His shipment arrived in May.
 He hoisted his goods into the upper story and "slept with his wares".
 As a Presbyterian, he was one of the first businessmen in Portland to invariably close on Sundays.

 Corbett's business at that time dealt in general merchandise, hardware and farming implements - supplying the ranchers and farmers and the new settlers who were beginning to arrive by the Oregon Trail.
 Oregon Territory then included the large area now occupied by the states of Oregon, Washington, Idaho and part of Montana and Wyoming.
 Corbett was the first general merchant in Portland and probably in Oregon Territory.